Early April Google snapped its finger and unleashed their A.I. on corporate contracts. What’s the Endgame?

 Let’s address some concerns many echoed when the news first hit about Google doing contracts.
 Can the Legal Industry trust Google with corporate data?
 Wouldn’t they just sell it to the highest bidder and post ads alongside your contract like in Gmail?
 In the short term, that would backfire right away.
 The legal industry can not relinquish data in that fashion, lawyers are bound by ethics.

 However, here’s the paradox: 2 of the top 4 most expensive keywords globally in Google AdWords are the ones lawyers buy.
 If you run a traffic check on any of the popular LegalTech companies sites that recently raised large sums, you’ll notice that a significant chunk of their traffic isn’t organic.
 Like many other businesses, they heavily rely on AdWords, Twitter, LinkedIn, and Facebook.
 So even when professionals have ethical standards, the unit economic reality remains harsh.
-The Legal industry needs Google to prop up volume and drum up demand may be more than others.
+The Legal industry needs Google to prop up volume and drum up demand.